ronca85/folio-for-everyone/README.md

 Use [this file](https://github.com/ronca85/folio-for-everyone/edit/master/src/members/example.md) as the template.

+* Create a new file and paste the content from the example.md file *

-Replace existing text with your information.
+Now replace existing text with your information.
 Every piece of information you input is optional.
 Remove what you don't need or what doesn't apply to your case.

 * head:
   * font: ``` use googlefonts for this. pick the one you want to use and paste its link here ```